cainesap/wordsegmentation/README.md

 And also install [R](https://www.r-project.org), along with the [zipfR](http://zipfr.r-forge.r-project.org) library (run R and enter `install.packages('zipfR')`).

 Finally, this experiment depends on the [phonemizer](https://github.com/bootphon/phonemizer) and [wordseg](https://wordseg.readthedocs.io) tools developed by Alex Cristia, Mathieu Bernard, and colleagues.
 Please see the installation instructions on their websites.
-Note that phonemizer requires the `festival` and/or `eSpeak` text-to-speech systems (we use espeak), and that eSpeak requires extra dictionary compilation for Cantonese, Mandarin and Russian.
+Note that phonemizer requires `festival` and/or `eSpeak` as back-end text-to-speech systems, plus optionally segments grapheme-to-phoneme mapping.
+We use [espeak-ng](https://github.com/espeak-ng/espeak-ng) with extended dictionaries for Cantonese, Mandarin, Russian; plus [segments](https://github.com/cldf/segments) for Japanese etc.

 Wordseg has various dependencies too, [detailed here](https://wordseg.readthedocs.io/en/latest/installation.html).

 ## Data

 Note that these experiments were run on XML corpora downloaded from [CHILDES](https://childes.talkbank.org/data-xml).
 We unzip and store the files under the path `~/Corpora/CHILDES/xml/` on a Unix-like system (i.e. Mac, Linux).
 Our corpus selections depended on factors described in our paper.
 In total we worked with 41 corpus collections, containing 70 child corpora and covering 16 languages.

-Note that we removed the 'Lara-Diary' and '0extra' directories in the Lara and LeeWongLeung collections respectively.
+Note that we removed the diary and 0notrans/0untranscribed/0extra directories in the Lara (Eng.UK), Braunwald, MacWhinney, Nelson (Eng.NA) and LeeWongLeung collections before further processing.

 ## Directory structure